 As such, it is important your property manager ensures that applicants have given 100 points of ID and proof of income, preferably in the form of their three most recent pay slips and or a bank statement highlighting their income.
 That way landlords can see that applicants have not only been honest, but can actually afford to live in the property.

 3. Assess their character at the inspection

-Not only that, but their physical interaction with the house will give them an idea of how they might treat your property when they move in.
+Not only that, but their physical interaction with the house will give an idea of how they might treat a property once they move in.
 If you want to have extra certainty when making the final call, it might be good for you to join the tour, too.

 The tenant interview is of course still a very important part of the screening process.
 Like any interview, choosing the right questions to cut through the waffle and get the necessary information is a vital part of the property manager's role.